JeremyPSS/JeremyPSS/README.md

 Hi there 👋

-- My name is Jeremy Prieto and I majoring in IT
+- My name is Jeremy Prieto
-- I'm a student focused in learn a lot about nothing
+- I'm MILF enthusiast

-Languages in these repos include C# and a little bit of ASP.NET
+Languages in these repos include C#, Java and a little bit of ASP.NET